 Digital Object Identifier (DOI)

 Shi, Chunwei; Lu, Jia; Wu, Wen; Ma, Fanxin; Georges, Joseph; Huang, Hanju; Balducci, James; Chang, Yongchang; and Huang, Yao, "Endothelial Cell-Specific Molecule 2 (Ecsm2) Localizes To Cell-Cell Junctions And Modulates Bfgf-Directed Cell Migration Via The Erk-Fak Pathway" (2011).
-Neurobiology.
+Translational Neuroscience.
 49.